Spice vaping warning issued

 All drugs, whether illegal drugs or prescription medication, carry risks.
 The PHA strongly recommends that you do not take anything unless it has been prescribed to you by a medical professional and in accordance with your prescription.

-The PHA has been alerting organisations on the ground to the issue of vaping of a liquid form of cannabis through the Drug and Alcohol Monitoring and Information System (DAMIS).
+The PHA has been alerting organisations on the ground to the issue of vaping of a liquid form of synthetic cannabinoids (spice) through the Drug and Alcohol Monitoring and Information System (DAMIS).
 Alerts and requests for information about the dangers of drugs and other substances, to and from those who work closest with those affected by drug and alcohol misuse, are frequently issued through DAMIS.
-This helps get the information to those in the community who work closest with young people and drug users, highlighting these reported incidents and offering harm reduction advice that can be communicated quickly.
+This helps get the information to those in the community who are directly engaged with young people and drug users, highlighting these reported incidents and offering harm reduction advice that can be communicated quickly.

 “There is also a range of services available to you if you are affected by someone else’s drinking and/or drug misuse – information on these services is also available on this website.
 These services are available to you regardless of whether or not your loved one is receiving help for his or her alcohol and/or drug problem.